MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/update-plug-in-attributes.md

 ---

-# Step 9: Update plug-in attributes to include newly created pricing dimensions
+# Step 9: Update plug-in attributes to include new pricing dimensions

 **If you are not using the Project Service Quoting, Contracting features, you can skip this section**